Top 12 Tips to Achieving the One Hour HOA Board Meeting

-10. Financial reports are provided either in advance of the meeting or in the meeting packet.
-These reports should be reviewed by the Treasurer in advance so that he or she may provide a Treasurer’s Report at the meeting.
+10. Financial reports should ideally be provided in advance of the meeting so that the Treasurer can review and provide a Treasurer’s Report at the meeting.

 11. Research has proven that after two hours, especially at the end of an already long day, human attention tends to wane at an evening board meeting.
 It is therefore best not to let board meetings run past two hours maximum.

 12. The ideal place to conduct a board meeting is a conference room.
 Restaurants can be too noisy, and leaves potential for confidential conversations to be overheard.
-Board member homes often don’t provide adequate space to spread out documents and establish a business setting.
-Outdoor amenity features are unreliable, as weather issues and/or pests can cause a meeting to halt abruptly or to have to be canceled and rescheduled.
+Board member homes often do not provide adequate space to spread out documents and establish a business setting.
+Outdoor amenity features are unreliable, as weather issues and/or pests can cause a meeting to halt abruptly or or cause it to be cancelled or rescheduled..

 THIS NOT THAT!

 Once your business is concluded, summarize any action items to ensure everyone is on the same page, and there are no misunderstandings about what follow up action is to be done, and by whom.

 Homeowners Association (HOA) management is the complex set of responsibilities and tasks associated with running a successful community association.
 RealManage has a wealth of experience and talent covering the full range of challenges that associations face including board meetings.
 If your association is in need of community management services, contact RealManage today.